sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 *** =xp2: 30

 *** =instructions2
-Now, select only films that have budgets over $100 million.
+Now, build on your previous query to select only films that have budgets over $100 million.

 *** =solution2
 ```{sql}